skambuilds/PySpark-EMR-FraudDetection/README.md

 #### Classification Evaluation Metrics

 In this last function we also perform the calculation of some metrics.
 When making predictions on events we can get four type of results:
-1. TP - True Positives: is the number of transactions correctly classified as fraudulent
+1. TP - True Positives: transactions correctly classified as fraudulent
-2. FP - False Positives: is the number of fraudulent transactions erroneously classified as legitimate
+2. FP - False Positives: fraudulent transactions erroneously classified as legitimate
-3. TN - True Negatives: is the number of transactions correctly classified as legitimate
+3. TN - True Negatives: transactions correctly classified as legitimate
-4. FN - False Negatives: is the number of legitimate transactions erroneously classified as fraudulent
+4. FN - False Negatives: legitimate transactions erroneously classified as fraudulent

 Combining these results we compute the following metrics:
 - Sensitivity: TP/(TP+FN)